The Jungle and The Hive: Why America Can’t Stop Hating

 Those of us watching at home are asking why is this happening in America in 2017?
 According to The Righteous Mind: Why Good People Are Divided By Politics and Religion, by moral psychologist Jonathan Haidt, blame it on the way our magnificent brain is wired.

-In the second theater you see a beehive where bees go about their assigned duty.
-But should an invader threaten the hive, anyone within striking distance is swarmed.
-The hive has the organizational ability of a Roman centurion.
+In the second theater is a beehive going about its assigned duties.
+Should an invader threaten, anyone within striking distance is swarmed.
+The hive has the organizational ability of the Roman army.
 Productive in peace, devastating in combat.
-Synonyms include groupthink, mob rule.
 The group is what matters.

 We Fear, Therefore We Survive